How to Get Grass that Grows in the Shade

 So, does this mean you have to give up your beloved trees and plants?
-Apart from using a bulldozer to mull them over or relocating, is there anything you can do?
+Apart from using a bulldozer to mull them over or relocate them, is there anything you can do?

 Ecolawn has you covered.
-We’re here to offer you a few tips and ideas that can help you boost life back into your turf even when faced with an abundance of shade.
+We’re here to offer lawn care tips that will boost life back into your lawn – even the shady bits!

 First, let’s start with the type of grass you have.
-Here in Ohio, we have cool-season grasses.
-Turfgrasses such as Tall fescue, Kentucky bluegrass, and ryegrass all fall under the category of cool-season.
-Unlike warm-season grasses, which typically like warm weather and grow in late spring, cool-season turf types grow better in the spring and fall.
-While most types of grass need four to six hours of direct sunlight to survive, there are specific types of grasses that are more shade tolerant.
-These include:
+Here in Eastlake, Ohio, we have cool-season grasses.
+Turf grasses such as Tall fescue, Kentucky bluegrass, and ryegrass all fall under the category of cool-season.

 - Fine Fescue

-You can start with keeping your grass a bit longer.
-Increase the level at which you keep your turf by one inch.
-Doing so increases root growth and gives the grass a better opportunity for photosynthesis.
-Grass that grows in the shade should not be mowed less than three inches tall.
+You can start with increasing your mower blade height.
+Start out by moving the blades up to leave your grass longer.
+Longer grass achieves better root growth and gives the grass a better opportunity for photosynthesis.
+Grass that grows in the shade should be at least 4 inches high.